The Pan-STARRS Data Processing System: IPP Data Processing Stages

-The stack photometry output files consist of a set of FITS tables in a single file, with one file for each filter.
-Within one of these files, the tables include: the measurements of sources based on the PSF model; aperture like parameters such as the Petrosian flux and radius; the convolved Galaxy model fits; the radial aperture measurements. \note{is this list complete?}
+The stack photometry output files consist of a set of FITS table catalogs, with one file for each filter.
+Within these files, there are multiple table extensions, with different classes of measurements saved in the different extensions.
+The extensions include a table of the measurements of sources based on the PSF model; a table of aperture-like parameters such as the Petrosian flux and radius; a table of the convolved galaxy model fits; and a table of the radial aperture measurements.
+Once the photometry is complete, a row is added to the \ippdbtable{staticskyResult} table with basic statistics from the analysis.

-The stack photometry output catalogs are re-calibrated for both photometry and astrometry in a process very similar to the Camera calibration stage.
-In the case of the stack calibration, however, each skycell is processed independently.
-The same reference catalog is used for the Camera and Stack calibration stages.
+The stack photometry output catalogs are re-calibrated for both photometry and astrometry in a process very similar to the \ippstage{camera} calibration stage.
+Although the individual warps which go into the stack are calibrated based on the \ippstage{camera} stage analysis, there was some concern that these calibrations might not be sufficiently well-defined for some of the input warps, biasing the photometry of the stack.
+By re-calibrating the stacks, we can be sure that the stack photometry as measured is tied to the photometric reference system.

+In the case of this \ippstage{skycal} stage, each skycell is processed independently.
+Because of this independence, when queued for processing, the entries in the \ippdbtable{skycalRun} table contain the \ippdbcolumn{sky_id} and \ippdbcolumn{stack_id} entries of the parent data directly.
+As in the \ippstage{camera} stage, the \ippprog{psastro} program reads in the stack photometry catalog, and produces a calibrated output, with format matching the input.
+A different processing recipe is supplied to \ippprog{psastro}, which controls for the different data.
+The same reference catalog is used for the \ippstage{camera} and \ippstage{stack} calibration stages.
+Upon completion, the analysis statistics are written to the \ippdbtable{skycalResult} table.